Wireless random-access networks with bipartite interference graphs: Algorithm

-\begin{remark}{\bf[Conditioning]} Note that the nucleation time of the fork of the $k$-th activating node $v_k^*$ is a random variable conditional on the updated queue lengths $Q_U^{k-1}$ and on the first $k-1$ activating nodes.
-More generally, when we consider step $k$ of the algorithm, or the induced subgraph $G_k$, for $k = 1, \dots, N$, we are conditioning on $Q^{k-1}$ and on the first $k-1$ activating nodes.
-For compactness, we omit this explicit dependence in the notations, but the reader is encouraged to keep it in mind for the statements that follow. \end{remark}
+\begin{remark}{\bf[Conditioning]} Every time we consider the transition time or the nucleation times we are conditioning on the state of the queues, hence all the expectations should be interpreted as conditional expectations.
+While the initial queue lengths are fixed via \eqref{initialqueues}, the updated queue lengths are random.
+For $v \in V$, in expressions of the form $\mathcal{T}_v^{Q^{k-1}}$ with $k =1, \dots, N$, the dependence on the random updated queue lengths is indicated by the superscript $Q^{k-1}$ (note that $Q^0$ actually represents the initial queue lengths).
+More precisely, when we consider step $k$ of the algorithm, or the induced subgraph $G_k$, for $k = 1, \dots, N$, we are conditioning on $Q^{k-1}$ and on the first $k-1$ activating nodes.
+Throughout the paper for compactness we omit the specific notation for conditional random variables and conditional expectations, but the reader is encouraged to keep it in mind for the statements that follow.

-\begin{definizione}{\bf[Paths and admissible paths]} Define a \textit{path} $a = (v_1, \dots, v_N)$ as a sequence of activating nodes in $V$, where each node is present exactly once.
-The set of paths, denoted by $\Omega$, is the set of every possible ordering of the nodes in $V$.
-Let $\mathcal{A}$ be the set of \textit{admissible paths} defined as the set of all the paths generated by the algorithm.
-If $a^*$ is the path followed by the network, we define $A_a$ to be the event that the network follows the admissible path $a \in \mathcal{A}$ as

-\end{definizione} Note that in order to construct a non-admissibe path, one just needs to change the algorithm and select at any step a node which does not have minimum degree.
-We are now ready to define the transition time along an admissible path.

-\begin{definizione}{\bf [Transition time along an admissible path]} Consider an admissible path $a=(v_1,\ldots,v_N) \in \mathcal{A}$.
-The transition time along path $a$ is denoted by $\mathcal{T}_G^{Q}\, | \,A_a $ and it is defined as the transition time of $G$ conditional on the order of activating nodes being as in $a$ and on the initial queue lengths $Q$. \end{definizione}